-- The BBB Group will endeavour to adhere to the FCA industry and regulatory requirements and strive to deliver a fair and positive experience for all individuals engaging with the BBB Group.
+- The BBB Group will endeavour to adhere to the FCA industry and regulatory requirements where relevant and strive to deliver a fair and positive experience for all individuals engaging with the BBB Group.

-This Policy does not apply to the BBB Group’s Delivery Partners or Finance Partners.
+This Policy does not apply to the BBB Group’s Delivery Partners, Business Support Partners or Finance Providers.

-If you have any complaints with your Delivery Partner or Finance Partner, you should take this matter up with them directly.
+If you have any complaints with your Delivery Partner, Business Support Partner or Finance Provider, you should take this matter up with them directly.

 3.1 Submitting a complaint

-Depending on what stage of a journey you are at, you may find yourself working directly with one of the BBB Group’s subsidiaries, or with one of our official partners, including both our Delivery Partners and Finance Partners.
+Depending on what stage of a journey you are at, you may find yourself working directly with one of the BBB Group’s subsidiaries, or with one of our official partners, including our Delivery Partners, Business Support Partners and Finance Providers.
 For this reason and to ensure that every complaint is reviewed by the appropriate team as early as possible, we recommend individuals use the following guidance about who, when and how to submit a complaint: